 The Benefits of Canadian Citizenship

-So, before we discuss the benefits of holding Canadian citizenship and how to get it, let’s take a look at the numerous different factors that could influence whether or not you actually want to become a Canadian citizen.
+So, before we discuss how you can go and become a holder of Canadian citizenship, let’s take a look at the numerous different factors that could influence whether or not you actually want to become a Canadian citizen.

 1. Quality of Life

-A high quality of life is definitely one of the main reasons people apply for Canadian citizenship.
-But it can be difficult to figure out what the quality of life is going to be like somewhere before you actually move to the area in question.
-Vacationing often shows a slanted view of the country, while social media and blogs only show a city through an expert filter.
+High quality of life is definitely one of the main reasons people apply for Canadian citizenship.
+But it can be difficult to figure out what the quality of life is going to be like in a place before you actually move there.

 Luckily, there are a few different organizations that compare hard data to rank the countries with the best quality of life (including our own Nomad Quality of Life Index).